 Before you apply, you’ll need to make sure you have answers/documentation for some important information the lender will need to evaluate your SBA loan application.
 You will need to know much money do you need to borrow to meet your needs, including:

-In determining eligibility for these loans, the lenders must consider whether the business was in operation on February 14, 2020, and had employees for whom the borrower paid salaries and payroll taxes, or paid independent contractors (as reported on Form1099-MISC).
+You must have been in operation on February 14, 2020, and had employees for whom the borrower paid salaries and payroll taxes, or paid independent contractors (as reported on Form1099-MISC).
 An ‘employee’ includes individuals employed on a full-time, part-time, or other basis.

 Additionally, “…individuals who operate under a sole proprietorship or as an independent contractor and eligible self-employed individuals shall be eligible,” according to the legislation.
 If your business falls into this category, you will need to provide documentation such as “payroll tax filings reported to the Internal Revenue Service, Forms 1099-MSC, and income and expenses from the sole proprietorship, as determined by the (SBA) Administrator and the (Treasury) Secretary.”